 Activity Approved Spending Disapproved Spending Student Learning Materials & Supplies Supplemental instructional materials for programs for targeted students that are IEP driven.
 Additional core materials needed due to increased enrollment.
 Consumables that are part of district adopted curriculum.
 Computer software or hardware that directly supports the specific learning needs of special education identified students.
 These items must be for students' IEPs and must not already be provided by the district for standard learning opportunities.
 Adding computers to a lab.
 Software not directly tied to IEPs.
-Supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities such as life social-emotional SDI supplies for essential class opportunities for example supplies for example supplies for essential class opportunities for example supplies fo Supplies for essential classroom learning opportunities such as life skills classes, social-emotional SDI supplies, and consumables for specially designed instruction.
+Supplies for essential classroom learning opportunities such as life skills classes, social-emotional SDI supplies, and consumables for specially designed instruction.
 Supplies that are part of the learning program during the regular school day.
 Food for students.
 Other Supplies None Supplies that are part of all other Gen Ed classrooms.
 Copier supplies and paper.
-Multilingual Student Support None • Nursing supplies.
-Extra time for ME staff to translate documents or interpret conversations as they pertain to the student family involved IEP meetings.
+Nursing supplies.
+Multilingual Student Support None Extra time for ME staff to translate documents or interpret conversations as they pertain to the student family involved IEP meetings.
 This must be paid from either the school's ME or baseline budget.
 In the case the school does not have enough funds, please contact the assigned area Student Support Services Supervisor for availability of funds.
 PD Limited professional development linked to student IEP services may be allowed.
 Contact your Student Support Services Supervisor for prior written approval.
 Most professional development costs for special education staff (subs, extra time, registrations).
 See approved column for exceptions.

-See the "Special Education" section on page 50 of this book for an in-depth overview of this information.
+See the "Special Education" section on page 43 of this book for an in-depth overview of this information.

-G. LIST OF IMPORTANT FORMS
+LIST OF IMPORTANT FORMS